Education Savings Accounts: Questions and Answers

 - Students with special needs (children with an IEP or 504 plan);

-- Students attending Arizona public schools or school districts that received a "D" on their state accountability report card;
+- Students attending Arizona public schools or public schools in districts that received a "D" or “F” on their state accountability report card;

 - Students whose parents are active duty members of the U.S. military;